Current Projects

 Project description: This research will investigate how individual constructs (i.e., cognitive ability, metacognitive confidence, and metacognitive control) combine when people work together in teams, and how these constructs relate to team performance.
 In doing so, this research seeks to identify the characteristics that predict team performance to aid the selection of more effective teams.

-Individual Differences in the Uncertainty Response: Metacognition in Uncertainty by Giving Up
+Individual Differences in the Uncertainty Response: Metacognition in Uncertainty by Opting Out

-Project description: This PhD aims to examine individual differences in trait uncertainty during problem-solving and decision-making, and how this relates to variables such as cognitive ability, metacognitive processes, and real-life outcomes.
-By examining how individuals give up differently, this research examines the nomological network behind making decisions and their impact on real-life achievement.
+Project description: This combined Honours project aims to examine individual differences in trait uncertainty during problem-solving and how this relates to a comprehensive selection of psychological traits, including cognitive ability, different metacognitive processes, motivation, optimism, and resilience/adaptability.
+By examining how individuals opt out of responding during problem-solving, this research examines critical aspects of decision-making and optimal performance marked by efficient time allocation and self-regulation.

 Completed Projects